aquino-mael/flutter_with_native/README.md

 # flutter_with_native

-A new Flutter project to communicate with native android code.
+A Flutter application project to communicate with native code.